Topics That Matter

 The health of a community is dependent on the safety of its residents.
 Our work in this area looks at the effectiveness of violence prevention and intervention strategies, and is particularly targeted on high-risk populations.
 Recent work includes evaluations of mentoring programs for incarcerated mothers, a cost-benefit analysis of adult drug court in Minnesota as an alternative to processing adult drug offenders through criminal court, and a series of reports that "tell the story" of victim services in the state and suggest new directions.

 Blog: Girls in the Justice System: Gender Matters

 A child's early years are critical -- setting the stage for future success.
 Wilder Research provides a comprehensive picture of how young children and their parents in Minnesota are faring, with a special focus on low-income families.
 Our studies include the current state of children's health and well-being, child care use, and evaluations of the effectiveness of Minnesota's early childhood system.More on Early Childhood in Minnesota

 Stable housing and supportive services can increase a person's potential for education and employment, and enable people who are ill or disabled to move forward with productive daily living.
-Through our triennial statewide study and ongoing shelter-system-use reports, we provide the most current and comprehensive information and data on homelessness in Minnesota.
+Through our triennial statewide study and additional analysis, we provide the most current and comprehensive information and data on homelessness in Minnesota.

 Between 2010 and 2030, the number of adults age 65+ is expected to nearly double.
 Our work is focused on identifying current and potential support systems and to examine their capacity to meet the growing population of older adults.